Evelyn Regner

 Evelyn Regner (born 24 January 1966) is an Austrian lawyer and politician who has been serving as a Member of the European Parliament from Austria since 2009.
-She is a member of the Social Democratic Party of Austria, part of the Progressive Alliance of Socialists and Democrats and elected Vice-President of the European Parliament.
+She is a member of the Social Democratic Party of Austria, part of the Progressive Alliance of Socialists and Democrats and elected vice-president of the European Parliament.

 Early life and education

-Regner grew up in the second district of Vienna and went to school at Sigmund-Freud-Gymnasium.
+Regner was born and grew up in the second district of Vienna and went to school at Sigmund-Freud-Gymnasium.
 She graduated from gymnasium and went on to study law in Vienna and Salzburg.
 After obtaining her degree in law studies at the University of Salzburg and finishing up her clerkship, she first worked at Amnesty International as a refugee consultant during 1992-1993.

 Early career

 The following years, Regner worked as a lawyer at the Social Department of the Austrian Trade Union Federation (ÖGB) before becoming the head of ÖGB's Brussels office at the permanent representation of Austria at the EU in 1999.
 From the time period of January 2009 until her election to the European Parliament she served as head of the department of EU and International Affairs of the Austrian Trade Union Federation.

 Further memberships that Regner has taken up in this time period were of the European Economic and Social Committee (EESC) and of the Social Dialogue Committee.
 Moreover, she was a board member of the European Trade Union Confederation (ETUC), of the International Trade Union Confederation (ITUC) as well as the Trade Union and Advisory Committee to the OECD (TUAC).

 In July 2009, Regner was first elected a member of the European Parliament and has been representing the Social Democratic Party of Austria (SPÖ) as well as the Progressive Alliance of Socialists and Democrats group in the EU during the 7th, 8th and currently the 9th legislative term.